-Iterable's API can be used to interact with a project's contacts, templates, campaigns, journeys and more.
-To authenticate with the API, use an API key.
+Iterable's API can be used to interact with a project's users, templates, campaigns, journeys, and more.
+To authenticate with the API, you must use an API key.

-This guide describes the types of API keys Iterable provides, how to create them, and how to use them.
+This guide describes the types of API keys Iterable provides, their permissions, how to manage them, and how to use them.

 API key security